onap/policy-parent/docs/clamp/acm/api-protocol/acm-participant-protocol.rst

 Automation Composition Priming and De-Priming
 ---------------------------------------------

 The Priming operation sends Automation Composition Types and common property values to participants for each Automation Composition Element Type in the Automation Composition Type.
-The ParticipantPrime message type is sent to trigger priming and depriming in participants in participants
+The ParticipantPrime message type is sent to trigger priming and depriming in participants.

 .. image:: ../images/system-dialogues/PrimeAcTypeOnPpnts.png